RABBITS -- I. The crucial role of nuclear star formation in driving the coalescence of supermassive black hole binaries: Introduction

-In this study (Paper II of the RABBITS series), our focus shifts to the evolution of SMBH binaries during the hardening and GW emission phases.
+In this study (Paper I of the RABBITS series), we focus on the evolution of SMBH binaries during the hardening and GW emission phases.
 We examine how various galaxy formation processes impact the binary hardening.
 Previous studies have shown that the eccentricity of an SMBH binary, when it becomes hard, exhibits stochastic behaviour due to the random encounters with stars \citep[e.g.][]{Quinlan1997,Berczik2005,Nasim2020,Gualandris2022,Rawlings2023}.
 This stochasticity in binary eccentricity can affect the estimation of the SMBH merger time-scale and may contaminate the effects of galaxy formation processes.
 In this study, we systematically mitigate the impact of stochastic eccentricities by fixing them to similar values in the different simulations.

 The results in this work reveal a strong correlation between the merger time-scales and the nuclear star formation during the galaxy merger.
 This suggests another crucial process for accelerating the hardening of SMBH binaries, which is particularly important in gas-rich disc mergers.